ehagen/Scriptbook/docs/Getting Started/Scriptbook Parameters & Variables.md

 ## PowerShell Variable Scoping and PowerShell ScriptBlock

 Scriptbook is a PowerShell DSL or as I would say Scriptbook is PowerShell in it's Core.
 That's why Scriptbook uses the same scoping rules as PowerShell.

+## Alternative way to handle Parameters and Variables in Scriptbook

+Another way to handle Parameters and Variables in Scriptbook workflow is by using the Parameters and Variables definitions.
+See more details by using the Scriptbook [Workflow Context]('./Scriptbook Workflow Context.md').
+Using these methods the preferred ways is to use PowerShell Variables for controlling and starting of the workflow and the Parameters and variables definition for the workflow details.

 References: